cognitedata/oryx/README.md

 ## Using Oryx with Giraffe

 You can use Oryx within your Giraffe server if you need to make HTTP requests to other services.
 But then you must be careful about the order when opening namespaces so you know if you use the `>=>` operator from Oryx or Giraffe.
-Usually this will not be a problem since the Giraffe `>=>` will be used within your e.g `WebApp.fs` or `Server.fs`, while the Oryx `>=>` will be used within the controller handler function itself e.g `Controllers/Index.fs`.
+Usually, this will not be a problem since the Giraffe `>=>` will be used within your e.g `WebApp.fs` or `Server.fs`, while the Oryx `>=>` will be used within the controller handler function itself e.g `Controllers/Index.fs`.
 Thus just make sure you open Oryx after Giraffe in the controller files.